John Alberti, Ph.D., Department Chair

-Credits earned toward the Professional Writing Certificate may apply to the Master of Arts in English (MAE) at the graduate program director’s discretion.
+Credits earned toward the Creative Writing Certificate may apply to or be transferred into the Master of Arts in English (MAE) at the graduate program director’s discretion.
 If certificate coursework is applied to the MAE program, this certificate coursework can be no more than six years old at the time of graduation from the MAE program.
 Candidates must complete all coursework for the certificate program within six years, including any transfer work.

-Applications to the Professional Writing Certificate require the following:
+Applications to the Creative Writing Certificate require the following:

 - an application for graduate admission to Northern Kentucky University.

 - official transcripts for all undergraduate and graduate work.

 - a bachelor’s degree from a regionally accredited institution.

 - an undergraduate GPA of at least 2.5 on a 4.0 scale.

 - a grade of B or higher on all graduate work that may apply to the certificate.

 At the discretion of the graduate program director, a writing sample may be required for evaluation and undergraduate courses recommended for applicants who did not focus on creative writing at the undergraduate level.